-One such approach to further reducing the gyrokinetic system, the gyrofluid framework, was vigorously explored in the 90s~\cite{hammet90,dorland93}.
-A critical component of gyrofluid models is closures that capture important kinetic effects within the fluid framework.
-A prototypical example is the Hammett and Perkins (HP)\cite{hammet90} closure, which closes a fluid system in collisionless regimes using the linear kinetic response.
-The HP closure is much more rigorous for collisionless plasmas than conventional fluid closures, faithfully reproducing kinetic effects (i.e., phase mixing / Landau damping) and resulting in linear growth rates and frequencies in quite good agreement with the true (kinetic) values.
-However, its validity is not well established in systems outside its targeted collisionless parameter regime nor in turbulent systems where nonlinearity can alter phase mixing dynamics~\cite{plunk2013,kanekar_schekochihin_dorland_loureiro_2015,Hatch_2016,Meyrand1185}.
-In effect, the standard gyrofluid closures hard-wire the linear physics into the closure, eliminating potentially important nonlinear modifications to the physics.
+A prototypical example of gyrofluid closures is the Hammett-Perkins (HP)\cite{hammet90} closure.
+The HP procedure closes a fluid system using the linear kinetic response.
+This was a major breakthrough, providing a much more rigorous treatment of collisionless plasmas than conventional fluid theory.
+It effectively models phase mixing / Landau damping rates resulting in linear growth rates and frequencies in quite good agreement with the true (kinetic) values.
+Its utility is evidenced by continued vigorous development and application to broad-ranging plasma systems such as turbulent transport in tokamaks~\cite{staebler_2005,Staebler_2007}, tokamak edge turbulence~\cite{Scott_2007,xu_2013,Peer_2017}, and space plasma turbulence~\cite{hunana_2013,sulem_2015}.
+In this paper, we examine the HP closure in a turbulent system.

-In this paper we present a novel phase mixing closure, called the dynamic multi-mode (DMM) closure, motivated by a simple notion: that a fluid closure for a turbulent system should have the versatility to dynamically adapt to the nonlinear state.
+We also introduce a new method for learning closures from kinetic simulation data.
+This method, which we call the learned multi-mode (LMM) closure, is motivated by the notion that a closure for a turbulent system may benefit from the versatility to capture aspects of the nonlinear state.
 Our closure procedure first extracts, from a single nonlinear kinetic simulation, an optimal basis using singular value decomposition (SVD).
 Subsequent fluid simulations are projected onto the `fluid' components of this basis and the projection is used to formulate the closure.
-We demonstrate that this method is more accurate than both the HP closure and simple truncation even in regions of parameter space far removed from the training simulation.

-This paper is outlined as follows: Sec.~\ref{closure_review} briefly reviews the HP closure.
-In Sec. \ref{dna}, we describe the simplified gyrokinetic model used in this work.
-Sec.~\ref{svd_closure} describes in detail the new dynamic multi-mode closure followed by numerical tests comparing it with both the HP closure and simple truncation in Sec.~\ref{simulation_results}.
-A summary and concluding discussion is provided in Sec.~\ref{summary}.